key4hep/k4EDM4hep2LcioConv/doc/LCIO2EDM4hep.md

   patch.txt
 ```

-### Converting `LCRelation` collections
-For collections of `LCRelation` type it is necessary to define the `FromType` and
-`ToType` as well, as otherwise the converter will not be able to create the
-correct edm4hep file.
-The `check_missing_cols` executable will try to determine
-these types from the collection parameters and will warn if it cannot do it for
-certain collections.
-In this case it is the **users responsibility to provide
-the missing types** as otherwise the conversion will simply skip these
-collections, or potentially even crash.

 ## Converting only a subset of collections
 Using the same mechanism as for patching collections it is also possible to only